anugyamehrotra/eduPortal/README.md

 ### 🔐 Login System Overview

-eduPortal uses a **simple frontend login system** for administrators to access the post creation interface.
+eduPortal uses a simple frontend login system for administrators to access the post creation interface.
 Login credentials are checked against set values stored within the application.

+> WARNING: Do NOT use real or sensitive passwords in this system.
+> This login is for demonstration only and is NOT secure.
+> For real-world use, implement proper backend authentication and secure password storage.

-> Database security for storing password can be done via node.js or external dependencies.
-This program does nto support the use of external storage
+Database security for storing passwords can be done via node.js or external dependencies.
+This program does not support the use of external storage.

 ---